Palmidence/Rules/en.md

 6. Ban evasion is not permitted and will result in a permanent ban on all accounts associated with the original Minecraft account.
 7. If you are not a staff member, do not impersonate or act as if you are a member of the Avicus staff.
 8. Do not intentionally take advantage of server exploits that give you an advantage of other players.
 Doing so may result in a severe punishment, depending on its severity.
 In many instances we would highly encourage you to email [support@avicus.net](mailto:support@avicus.net) with details regarding the potential server exploit.
+9. Threatening someone in any way, on any Avicus Service, will not be tolerated.
+This may include but not limited to, DDOS, Dox and any form of death threats.

 ### B. Network Rules

 1. Your Minecraft username and skin must be appopriate for all ages.
-Objectionable usernames and skins will not be tolerated.
+Objectionable Skins will not be tolerated.
+Objectionable usernames and any username that gives the impression of or slightly relates to something objectionable will be punished.
 2. You may not intentionally negatively impact your team in any way.
 This includes any of the following actions listed below.
 There may be actions not listed below that may be deemed against the rules by a staff member.
     - Stealing from team members
     - Griefing team bases and structures